cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Simulation-Reset-Handler.rst

           robot_driver
       ])

-On the reset, Webots kills all driver nodes.
+On reset, Webots kills all driver nodes.
 Therefore, to start them again after the reset is done, you can set the ``respawn`` property of the driver node to ``True``.
 It will ensure driver nodes are up and running after the reset.